mtuts/Computer-Graphics/lab05/README.md

-# Bresenham’s Line Drawing Algorithm
+# Bresenham's Line Drawing Algorithm

-Bresenham’s line algorithm is an algorithm which determines which order to form a close approximation to a straight line between two given points.
-Write a C program for determining pixel activation list between two given points in order to draw line segment using Bresenham’s Line drawing algorithm.
+Bresenham's line algorithm is an algorithm which determines which order to form a close approximation to a straight line between two given points.
+Write a C program for determining pixel activation list between two given points in order to draw line segment using Bresenham's Line drawing algorithm.

 1. Input the two line end-points, storing the left end-point in (x<sub>0</sub>, y<sub>0</sub>)
 2. Plot the point (x<sub>0</sub>, y<sub>0</sub>)